Members' Allowances Scheme for 2018/19

 The Regulations make specific provision for the London Councils (formerly the Association of London Government) to establish a panel, which could exercise the functions of an independent remuneration panel on behalf of London borough councils.

-This notice sets out the allowances for Wandsworth councillors for the financial year 2015-16.
-At its meeting on 8 July 2015, the council decided not to accept the full amounts recommended by the independent panel, nor its proposal that allowances should be uprated for inflation in line with the local government pay award covering the period 1 January 2015 to 31 March 2016; instead, the council decided to leave the rate of allowances, including the Basic Allowance, unchanged for 2015-16 and for 2016-17.
+This notice sets out the allowances for Wandsworth councillors for the financial year 2018/19.
+At its meeting on 11 July 2018, the council decided not to accept the full amounts recommended by the independent panel, nor its proposal that allowances should be uprated for inflation in line with the local government pay award; instead, the council decided to leave the rate of allowances, including the Basic Allowance, unchanged for 2018/19 and for 2019/20.
+The only change was the inclusion of an additional Overview and Scrutiny Chairman and Deputy Chairman.

 Childcare and Dependent Carers' Allowance